Geonovum/IMX-Geo/intro.md

 We decided to go for the second option, at least in the conceptual model.
 In the case of subclasses, in the MIM paradigm we would 'inherit' all properties of the superclasses, while we want only a selection of relevant properties.
 Also, conceptually we are not creating subclasses.
 What we actually want is to derive data from source data.
 We will model the dependency of our object types from source object types on the logical level, because there we are considering data.
 On the conceptual level we are only considering objects.

+The conceptual model will be a 'product model' defining the objects in user friendly terms (satisfying requirements <a href="#user-friendliness"></a>, <a href="#coherence-between-objects-from-different-source-models"></a> and <a href="#cherry-picking"></a> ).

 Based on this conceptual model we will create a complete logical model.
 On this level we add data-registration concepts like history and provenance.
 The logical model also specifies how orchestrated data is related to source data.
+This logical model satisfies requirements <a href="#link-with-source-models"></a> and <a href="#maintainability"></a>.

 ![logical objecttype including relation to source](./media/sm.png)